uct-chemical-pathology/.github/profile/README.md

 ## Getting Started

 Before you begin contributing or using scripts from this repository, make sure you have a GitHub account.
 If you don't have one, you can [sign up here](https://github.com/join).
+If you are new to Python, a great starting point is this free course: https://www.freecodecamp.org/learn/scientific-computing-with-python/python-for-everybody/

 ## Uploading Scripts